mist-devel/mist-binaries/cores/fpga64/readme.txt

 FPGA64 on MIST
 --------------

+There are two cores to choose from: fpga64 (6581 SID) or c64_8580 (8580 SID).

-These are ports of the FPGA64 C64 core by Peter Wendrich distributed with his kind permission.
-The latest ports are based in Dar FPGAs work and includes a c1541 floppy implementation.
+This is the port of the FPGA64 C64 core by Peter Wendrich distributed with his kind permission.
+The later ports are based on Dar FPGAs work and includes a c1541 floppy implementation.

-The c1541 enabled core needs at least firmware_150715_r1207.
+The c1541 enabled core needs at least firmware_150715_r1207, but not later than 170412 due to the change in D64 handling.

+The c64_8580 is Gehstock's port using the 8580 SID chip.
+This requires firmware 180810 or later.

+Not sure, then choose c64_8580 as this is a later port and supports the latest firmware.

 Usage
 -----